njuYaxinhu/ChineseSocialMedia/README.md

 # TriggeringEventsOpinionLeaderNetworksandFramingStrategiesofClimateChangeonChineseSocialMedia
-All Weibo data, data processing code, and drawing code in this article.
+This project contains all Weibo data, data processing code, and visualization code.
 Personal privacy information has been hidden in the Weibo data.